cmpi66/ansible-bootstrap/README.md

 - Lunarvim installation: It has too many prompts.

-- gnupg pass init and mw setup: This can't be automated, so moving the gnupg dir also can't be automated
+- gnupg pass init and mw setup: This can't be automated.

-- aur packages: Ill build them after I log in so I can see the output.
+- aur packages: I'll build them after I log in so I can see the output.

+- rustup: same as above, some aur package is messing up and I think it has to do with rust